conradakunga/Blog/_posts/2020-03-11-asreadonly-may-not-be-doing-what-you-think.md

 Console.WriteLine(String.Join(",", readOnlyNames));
 ```

-You might be surprised to note that it prints the following
+You might be surprised to note that it prints the following:

 ![](../images/2020/03/image.png)